 For what purpose does YHWH want these words written down?
 They were to be written to be a remembrance for the generations to come.
-The divine name YHWH Nissi [YHWH is our Banner] highlights that God is the signal that shines amongst the people.
-He is the flag that flies in the face of history, saying “See what I have done for you.
+The divine name, YHWH Nissi (YHWH is our Banner), emphasized that God was the signal that sh amoneongst the people.
+He was, and is, the flag that flies in the face of history, saying “See what I have done for you.
 See what I will continue to do for you”.
-YHWH’s word, written in Scripture, is the flag that flies, the banner that spreads out in front of us, and the signal that won’t be put out.
+The fact that the name YHWH Nissi was announced at the same time that Moses’ was first commissioned to write a book is not a coincidence.
+YHWH’s word, written in The Book, is the flag that flies, the banner that spreads out in front of us, and the signal that won’t be put out.

 YHWH also called on Isaiah to write:

-Here YHWH tells Isaiah to write the latest events down in words, to be an everlasting witness of God’s character.
-It’s not necessarily written for the people at that time, because they’ve lived through the event, rather it is written for the people to read in “the days to come”.
+Here YHWH told Isaiah to write the latest events down in words, to be an everlasting witness of God’s character.
+It wasn’t necessarily written for the people at that time, because they’ve lived through the event, rather it was written for the people to read “in the days to come”.

 YHWH also called on Jeremiah to write His words down.
-Jeremiah hires a scribe:
+Jeremiah hired a scribe: